 There’s something in the water here at Kelly Hot Springs.
 The aforementioned brain-eating bacteria, as a recent sign warned visitors, have been something to watch out for when you take a dip.
 The sign appears to be gone now, perhaps indicating that the chances of catching these deadly single-celled parasites have gone down, so it’s up to you.
 But even if you don’t get in the water, there’s another reason Kelly Warm Springs earns an honorable mention on this list: the mysterious sounds.
 In recent years locals have reported a strange growling sound, like the snort of an invisible hippo, with no discernible source.
 Flat Creek Inn staff have even asked biologists about it, who are flummoxed.
 Stop by and formulate your own theories!

 However you choose to spend your time in Jackson Hole, it’s almost certain it will be time well spent.
+Don’t forget to check out our Jackson Hole whitewater rafting trips on the Snake River as well!
 Tell us your favorite things in the comments!

 This guest blog was written by Flat Creek Inn, the Jackson motel closest to Grand Teton National Park.